 You can share two types of video in Stories:

 You can capture Stories from Facebook’s mobile app.
-Remember, your viewers expect that you’re posting a fresh video and not a repurposed content.
-Stories feature events that happened recently.
+Remember, your viewers expect that your brand is posting a fresh video and not a repurposed content.
+That being said, Stories feature events that happened recently.

 Furthermore, you can use them to feature employees and company culture.
 For instance, you can show a behind-the-scenes look inside the brand.
 Some businesses feature products and news in Stories.
-Your main goal is to show what’s real.
+Decide what works best for your brand!
+But remember that your main goal is to show what’s real.

 Live streaming is a booming industry nowadays.
 No wonder then that Facebook decided to get a slice of the streaming pie.
 With Facebook Live video, you can broadcast any event to your viewers.
 As an added bonus, users get alerts informing them that you’ve started a live stream, which means you can gather a bigger crowd.